Nadler says committee vote on impeachment possible this week

 Nadler pointed to a “pattern” of conduct by Trump in seeking foreign interference in elections but would not commit to including the evidence of obstruction of justice in special counsel Robert Mueller’s Russia investigation as part of the articles of impeachment.

-In his report, Mueller said he could not determine that Trump’s campaign conspired or coordinated with Russia.
+In his report, Mueller said he could not determine that Trump’s campaign conspired or coordinated with Russia in the 2016 election.
 But Mueller said he could not exonerate Trump of obstructing justice in the probe and left it for Congress to determine.

 “The central allegation is that the president put himself above his country several times, that he sought foreign interference in our elections several times, both for 2016 and 2020, that he sought to cover it up all the time,” Nadler said.